 In a previous post, we addressed the problems that occur when an air conditioner leaks refrigerant.
 The refrigerant in an AC is supposed to stay at the same level for the entire lifespan of the system.
 This set amount is known as the air conditioner’s charge, and if it drops below the factory-set level, it will cause numerous problems culminating in the compressor burning out.

 However, the opposite situation is also a problem.
 The charge of an AC must be precise.
-If an air conditioner has more refrigerant in it than it’s supposed to, it’s known as overcharged—and it will also lead to a dead AC unless repair technicians bleed out the excess refrigerant and restore the correct charge.
+If an air conditioner has more refrigerant in it than it’s supposed to, it’s known as overcharged—and it will also lead to a dead AC unless repair technicians get your AC refrigerant balanced to the correct level.

 It’s easy to understand why an AC can lose its refrigerant charge: leaks.
-But how does too much refrigerant get into an air conditioner?
+But how does AC refrigerant overcharge happen inside an air conditioner?

 There are several ways, but amateur mistakes are the most common.
 Refrigerant isn’t placed into an air conditioner at the factory; the installers charge the system with refrigerant as one of the last steps of installation.
 Amateur technicians who aren’t licensed to handle refrigerant may put too much in the AC because they mistakenly believe that too much is better than too little.
 Amateurs trying to repair an AC leaking refrigerant may also overcharge the system because they don’t understand how to properly do the job.
 These are more reasons why you should only entrust air conditioning services to licensed professionals.

 Finally, you may encounter someone who claims to be an HVAC technician who recommends you “top off” the refrigerant before summer.
-Don’t believe this: the only time more refrigerant should go into your AC is during a repair for leaks.
+Don’t believe this: the only time more refrigerant should go into your AC is during trusted HVAC repairs for cooling.

 The general problem with either undercharging or overcharging an AC is that it alters refrigerant pressure inside the system, and an air conditioner cannot function correctly at the wrong pressure.